Science educators use the Pioreactor to show their students hands-on biology

 Electrical engineering or biotech labs extend the Pioreactor

 For electrical engineering or biotech courses, students get to hack on the Pioreactor and extend its capabilities.
-Small computer programs can be written ontop of the Pioreactor's open API, too.
+Python programs can be written on top of the Pioreactor's open API, too.